+- The determination of the tax point.

+- The contents of a valid VAT invoice.

+- Do it yourself builders.

+- Second hand goods scheme.

+- Retailers' schemes.

+- Schemes for farmers.

+- Special place of supply rules for business to consumer supplies of telecommunications, broadcasting and eservices

+- B THE IMPACT OF RELEVANT TAXES ON VARIOUS SITUATIONS AND COURSES OF ACTION, INCLUDING THE INTERACTION OF TAXES

+- 1. Identify and advise on the taxes applicable to a given course of action and their impact.^[3]

+- 2. Identify and understand that the alternative ways of achieving personal or business outcomes may lead to different tax consequences
-- The determination of the tax point. - The contents of a valid VAT invoice. - Do it yourself builders. - Second hand goods scheme. - Retailers' schemes. - Schemes for farmers. - B THE IMPACT OF RELEVANT TAXES ON VARIOUS SITUATIONS AND COURSES OF ACTION, INCLUDING THE INTERACTION OF TAXES - 1.
-Identify and advise on the taxes applicable to a given course of action and their impact.
-[3] - Identify and understand that the alternative ways of achieving personal or business outcomes may lead to different tax consequences - Calculate the receipts from a transaction, net of tax and compare the results of alternative scenarios and advise on the most tax efficient course of action.^[3] - 3.
-Advise how taxation can affect the financial decisions made by businesses (corporate and unincorporated) and by individuals - Understand and compare and contrast the tax treatment of the sources of finance and investment products available to individuals.^[3] - b) Understand and explain the tax implications of the raising of equity and loan finance.
-[3]

-- c) Explain the tax differences between decisions to lease, use hire purchase or purchase outright.
-[3] - d) Understand and explain the impact of taxation on the cash flows of a business.^[3] - 4 Assess the tax advantages and disadvantages of alternative courses of action.
-[3] - Understand the statutory obligations imposed in a given situation, including any time limits for action and advise on the implications of non-compliance.^[3] - C MINIMISE AND/OR DEFER TAX LIABILITIES BY THE USE OF STANDARD TAX PLANNING MEASURES - Identify and advise on the types of investment and other expenditure that will result in a reduction in tax liabilities for an individual and/or a business.^[3] - Advise on legitimate tax planning measures, by which the tax liabilities arising from a particular situation or course of action can be mitigated.^[3] - Advise on the appropriateness of such investment, expenditure or measures given a particular taxpayer's circumstances or stated objectives.^[3] - Advise on the mitigation of tax in the manner recommended by reference to numerical analysis and/or reasoned argument.^[3]
+- a) Calculate the receipts from a transaction, net of tax and compare the results of alternative scenarios and advise on the most tax efficient course of action.^[3] - 3.
+Advise how taxation can affect the financial decisions made by businesses (corporate and unincorporated) and by individuals - a) Understand and compare and contrast the tax treatment of the sources of finance and investment products available to individuals.^[3] - b) Understand and explain the tax implications of the raising of equity and loan finance.^[3] - c) Explain the tax differences between decisions to lease, use hire purchase or purchase outright.^[3] - d) Understand and explain the impact of taxation on the cash flows of a business.^[3] - 4 Assess the tax advantages and disadvantages of alternative courses of action.^[3] - Understand the statutory obligations imposed in a given situation, including any time limits for action and advise on the implications of non-compliance.^[3] - C MINIMISE AND/OR DEFER TAX LIABILITIES BY THE USE OF STANDARD TAX PLANNING MEASURES - Identify and advise on the types of investment and other expenditure that will result in a reduction in tax liabilities for an individual and/or a business.^[3] - Advise on legitimate tax planning measures, by which the tax liabilities arising from a particular situation or course of action can be mitigated.^[3] - 3.
+Advise on the appropriateness of such investment, expenditure or measures given a particular taxpayer's circumstances or stated objectives.^[3]

-- 5. Be aware of the ethical and professional issues arising from the giving of tax planning advice.
-[3]

-- 6. Be aware of and give advice on current issues in taxation.
-[3]

-- D COMMUNICATE WITH CLIENTS, HM

-REVENUE AND CUSTOMS AND OTHER

-PROFESSIONALS IN AN APPROPRIATE
+- 4. Advise on the mitigation of tax in the manner recommended by reference to numerical analysis and/or reasoned argument.^[3] - 5.
+Be aware of the ethical and professional issues arising from the giving of tax planning advice.^[3] - 6.
+Be aware of and give advice on current issues in taxation.^[3] - D COMMUNICATE WITH CLIENTS, HM REVENUE AND CUSTOMS AND OTHER PROFESSIONALS IN AN APPROPRIATE MANNER - 1.
+Communicate advice, recommendations and information in the required format:^[3]

-MANNER

-- 1. Communicate advice, recommendations and information in the required format:[3]